ThomasAribart/json-schema-to-ts/README.md

 // }
 ```

-## Not & If/Then/Else
+## Not and If-Then-Else

 For the same reason as `oneOf` (missing refinment types), I feel like implementing the `not` and the `if/then/else` keywords in `FromSchema` would lead into a rabbit hole...

-But I may be wrong !
+But I may be wrong!
 If you think that it can be implemented, feel free to [open an issue](https://github.com/ThomasAribart/json-schema-to-ts/issues) 🤗